-- Consistent with the termination provisions of the Named Executive Officers' employment agreements, amounts shown under "Salary" are based on multiples (as set forth in each of the Named Executive Officers' respective employment agreement) of the salaries for the Named Executive Officers in effect as of December 31, 2008 (or for Messrs.
+- Consistent with the termination provisions of the Named Executive Officers' employment agreements, amounts shown under "Salary" are based on multiples (as set forth in each of the Named Executive Officers in effect as of December 31, 2008 (or for Messrs.
 Curtis and Kelly, December 31, 2014).
 Please see the narrative discussion above for detail on the payment and benefits to which the Named Executive Officer would be entitled upon a termination of employment.
-In addition, Mr. Branagan's December 31, 2014 salary has been converted from pounds sterling into U.S. dollars at the prevalent exchange rate of 1.55 on that - date.

-Please see the narrative discussion above under "-Treatment of Equity Awards Upon a Termination of Employment or Change in Control" for more detail.
-The amount shown for Accelerated Vesting of Awards represents the sum of: - restricted share awards that had not vet vested at December 31, 2014, valued at the closing market of \$97.22 per share value on December 31, 2014; and - the target number of equity awards granted pursuant to the Performance Share Plan valued at the closing market value of \$97.22 per share on December 31, 2014 - Please see the column titled "Change in Control" for the value attributable to accelerated vesting of equity awards upon a change in control under the terms of our equity incentive plans and employment agreements, which would be realized by the executives regardless of whether they suffered a termination of employment in connection with such change in control.
+In addition, Mr. Branagan's December 31, 2014 salary has been converted from pounds sterling into U.S. dollars at the prevalent entitle and the prevalent of 1.55 on that (2) - Please see the narrative discussion above under "-Treatment of Equity Awards Upon a Termination of Employment or Change in Control" for more detail.
+The amount shown for Accelerated Vesting of Awards represents the sum of - restricted share awards that had not yet vested at December 31, 2014, valued at the closing market of \$97.22 per share value on December 31, 2014; and - the target number of equity awards granted pursuant to the Performance Share Plan valued at the closing market value of \$97.22 per share on December 31, 2014. - Please see the column titled "Change in Control" for the value attributable to accelerated vesting of equity awards upon a change in control under the terms of our equity incentive plans and employment agreements, which would be realized by the executives regardless of whether they suffered a termination of employment in connection with such change in control.